 Expect delicious diversity in CSA share throughout the season!
 Here are a sample of weekly regular/large shares in spring, summer, and fall.
 Small/mini shares generally provide about 60% of the vegetables shown.

 Pick up your share at Lexington-Fayette County Health Department, 650 Newtown Pike, every Tuesday from 3-5 pm or choose a nearby community pick-up or home delivery for additional fee.

-Attend CSA Lunch and Learn on Tuesday February 25th from 12-12:30pm or 12:30-1pm in conference room C with Elmwood Stock Farm to learn more about CSA and how to sign up for a $200 voucher to put towards your CSA purchase.
+Attend virtual CSA Lunch and Learn on Tuesday January 19th at 3:30 during the town hall meeting with Elmwood Stock Farm.
+Learn more about their CSA program and how to enter the voucher lottery for a chance to apply a $200 voucher towards your CSA purchase.

 Enter the CSA voucher lottery Jan.
 19th-25th: Look for an email on January 19th after the town hall meeting with directions on how to enter lottery to claim a voucher.
 Employees will have until Monday January 25th at 5pm to express interest. \